hanoon-07/handwrittenDigit-NN-from-scratch/README.md

 ## 📊 Training and Results

-We trained the model on 50,000 MNIST training images and evaluated it on 10,000 test images.
+Trained the model on 50,000 MNIST training images and evaluated it on 10,000 test images.
 The architecture used was:

 ### ✅ Network Configuration
 - **Input layer**: 784 neurons (28x28 pixels flattened)